 The Engineering and Physical Sciences (E&PS) Branch Libraries at the University of New Hampshire, consisting of the Physics Library in DeMeritt Hall, the Chemistry Library in Parsons Hall and the Engineering, Math and Computer Science (EMCS) Library in Kingsbury Hall are committed to providing high-quality services and excellent access to resources.
 In order to uphold this commitment, we recognize the need for some researchers to have access to branch library space and physical resources beyond regular library hours.

 Faculty, Post Docs, and Research Scientists with current appointments in the College of Engineering and Physical Sciences are automatically granted access to branch libraries 24 hours per day.
 CEPS graduate students seeking 24-hour access are required to obtain sponsorship, as indicated on the accompanying Access Request Form.
-This form is to be submitted for approval to the appropriate branch Library Manager.
+This form is to be submitted for approval to the branch Library Manager, Heather Castle.

 With these considerations in mind, the Library’s policy regarding 24-hour access to the E&PS branch libraries is as follows: